 Best Vienna Balls.
 The Life Ball is Europe’s most extravagant and high profile ball, visited by international stars from fashion to politics, organized by AIDS LIFE.
 I was there with a group of friends a couple of years ago, and had the time of my life.
 You will probably never experience a more sparkling yet super stylish event than this ball.
-This year’s theme is: 1001 Nights: poetry, fairy tales, mythical creatures and more.
+Recent year’s themes 1001 Nights and ‘Beauty and Abyss’ (Vienna 1900).
 Learn more about the Life Ball, why I think it’s one of the best Vienna balls, and how to get tickets.

 Best Vienna Balls.
 Elisabeth Gürtler, managing director of both the Hotel Sacher Vienna and the Spanish Riding School, and grande dame of Viennese business and society, invites for the third time to this lavish charity summer ball of the Spanish Riding School.
 Dance in the decorated baroque winter riding hall and in the open air in the inner court yard where the Lipizzaner horses usually tip toe around.
 The midnight quadrille dance is great fun.
 The profits of this ball will be used to fund the scientific research needed to further maintain and nurture the Lipizzaner horses, the oldest culture horse breed in Europe.